keyfunda/primes-parallel-sieve/README.md

 We might expect this simple algorithm to be embarassingly parallel, but there are issues like contention in a shared memory bus that could cause serial overhead in a processing element, refer to [Amdahl's law](http://en.wikipedia.org/wiki/Amdahl%27s_law).

-To keep the console output simple and verifiable the code only counts the number of primes below N. For reference [the correct results](http://primes.utm.edu/howmany.shtml) are:
+To keep the console output simple and verifiable the code reports only the number of primes below N. For reference [the correct results](http://primes.utm.edu/howmany.shtml) are:

     N       Primes < N
     100     25